jahrei/arch-setup/README.md

 ohmyzsh - https://github.com/ohmyzsh/ohmyzsh/
 - zsh customization, unsure if willing to keep on system due to some people telling me its unnecessary and bloat

+dunst -
+- notifications daemon (note: required, a lot of applications freeze or become unstable without a notification daemon.)

 # Optional and For Fun

 pipes.sh -